Leon has written adaptations of plays, books and articles in books over many years. His writing is, not surprisingly, all about theatre.

-His newest book, by Routledge, www.Routledge.co.uk, Performance in Bali, is co-written with the distinguished Dalang I Nyoman Sedana, who is a well-known Balinese performer, shadow puppet master and professor at ISI Institute in Denpassar, Bali.
+His new book, Rehearsing Shakespeare, will be published by Routledge in March 2021.
+His last book, by Routledge, www.Routledge.co.uk, Performance in Bali, is co-written with the distinguished Dalang I Nyoman Sedana, who is a well-known Balinese performer, shadow puppet master and professor at ISI Institute in Denpassar, Bali.
 The book explores Balinese performance through the eyes of the performer and the audience.
 It looks at training and performance techniques from the inside Balinese perspective and the outsider looking in.
 It also explores connections and differences with western training approaches to performance.

 He wrote a detailed, book length commentary of an edition of Measure for Measure, published by Applause Books, New York.
 The edition is part of a series of Shakespeare texts, The Applause Shakespeare Library, that have an experienced theatre director working through every page of the play and commenting on what they believe Shakespeare was trying to indicate for actors and directors.
 The series includes commentaries by a number of different leading theatre directors: www.applausepub.com